Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Michigan has six wins against the spread in seven games this year.

-- The Wolverines have an against the spread record of 4-1 in their five games as a favorite of 4.5 points or more so far this season.
+- The Wolverines have an against the spread record of 4-1 in their five games when favored by 4 points or more so far this season.

-- Michigan has eclipsed the over/under in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Michigan's games this year have gone over the point total three times in seven opportunities (42.9%).

-- Michigan is 6-1 against the spread and 7-0 overall in games when it records more than 18.7 points.
+- Michigan is 6-1 against the spread and 7-0 overall in games when it scores more than 18.7 points.

-- In games that Michigan totals over 406.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year, the Wolverines have four turnovers, eight fewer than the Spartans have takeaways (12).
+- The Wolverines have four giveaways this season, while the Spartans have 12 takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.